OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 We have long argued that Safari is significantly underfunded compared to Chrome and that Apple needs genuine browser competition on iOS to create the incentive to invest more heavily in web platform development.
 Without meaningful competition, Apple has little motivation to allocate additional resources toward improving Safari and WebKit at the scale required to keep pace with the evolving web.

 Additionally, Apple has a significant disincentive to allowing the web to compete effectively with its app store, which earns the company roughly $31 billion per year and has long feared a web-based alternative.
-In 2011, Philip Schiller internally sent an email to Eddie Cue to discuss the threat of HTML5 to the Apple App Store titled “**HTML5 poses a threat to both Flash and the App Store**”.
+In 2011, Philip Schiller internally sent an email to Eddy Cue to discuss the threat of HTML5 to the Apple App Store titled “**HTML5 poses a threat to both Flash and the App Store**”.

 > Food for thought: **Do we think our 30/70% split will last forever?** While I am a staunch supporter of the 30/70% split and keeping it simple and consistent across our stores, I don’t think 30/70 will last unchanged forever. **I think someday we will see a challenge from another platform or a web based solution** to want to adjust our model
 > <cite>[Internal Apple Emails](https://www.patentlyapple.com/2021/05/in-the-epic-vs-apple-trial-today-epic-revealed-apple-memos-discussing-whether-the-70-30-split-with-developers-would-stand.html)<br>(emphasis added)</cite>